The internal languages of univalent categories: Introduction

 Next we study various bicategories of comprehension categories.
 We start in \Cref{sec:bicat-comp-cat} with the bicategory of full univalent comprehension categories (\Cref{def:disp-bicat-full-comp-cat}), and we prove that it is univalent (\Cref{prop:univ-bicat-full-comp-cat}).
 The key idea behind the construction is to use displayed bicategories, which we recall in the start of \Cref{sec:bicat-comp-cat}.
 After that, we consider various type formers for comprehension categories in \Cref{sec:type-formers}, and we construct the bicategory of so-called DFL comprehension categories (\Cref{def:dfl-comp-cat}).
 These are full univalent comprehension categories that are democratic and that support unit types, binary product types, equalizer types, and $\sum$-types.
 We also prove that the resulting bicategory is univalent (\Cref{prop:univ-dfl-compcat}), and we give a sufficient condition for when a morphism of such comprehension categories is an adjoint equivalence (\Cref{prop:dfl-compcat-adjequiv}).

 In the final sections of the paper, we study internal language theorems for univalent categories.
 We start in \Cref{sec:fin-lim} with the internal language of univalent categories with finite limits, which is given by extensional Martin-L\"of type theory with unit types, binary product types, and $\sum$-types (\Cref{constr:biequiv}).
 More specifically, we construct a biequivalence between the bicategories of univalent categories with finite limits and of DFL comprehension categories.
 In \Cref{sec:lccc} we extend this biequivalence to locally Cartesian closed categories (\Cref{constr:lccc-biequiv}).
 The main idea here is to use displayed biequivalences, which we recall in the beginning of that section.
-Finally, we extend this biequivalence using local properties in \Cref{sec:topos}.
-This allows us to deduce internal language theorems for various classes of toposes (\Cref{constr:internal-language-topos}).
+Next we extend this biequivalence using local properties in \Cref{sec:topos}.
+This allows us to deduce internal language theorems for various classes of toposes (\Cref{exa:internal-language-topos}).
+Finally, we also consider categories with a universe in \Cref{sec:universes,sec:universe-types}.
+In those sections, we define a notion of universe in categories with finite limits and comprehension categories, and we extend the aforementioned biequivalence to toposes with a natural numbers object and a universe (\Cref{constr:topos-universe-biequiv}).
 We finish this paper with a discussion of related work in \Cref{sec:related-work}, and we conclude in \Cref{sec:conclusion}.